AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Naturalists and

-especially physicists are deeply convinced of the comprehensibility of the world , especially nature.
-He
+especially physicists are deeply convinced of the intelligibility of the world, especially nature.
+He therefore

-therefore strives to find a uniform explanation of the basic
+strives to find a uniform explanation of the basic building

-building blocks of matter and the interactions between them.
-The
+blocks of matter and the interactions between them.
+The basis of

 phenomena and events, to seek general